Thanksgiving 2021: Talking turkey about vaccination etiquette - NewsBreak

 “It’s important to think first about where you really stand on things,” said Lizzie Post, the great-granddaughter of Emily Post and the co-president of the Emily Post Institute .
 “Instead of saying, ‘It’s possible to gather this year,’ a host should be thinking, ‘Does this fit with my personal safety goals, and where I’m at with this pandemic?’

-“Once you know how you feel, it’s going to make it a lot easier to be polite to other people when you’re issuing an invitation.”Thanksgiving travel: What high COVID-19 transmission rates in most states means for you
+“Once you know how you feel, it’s going to make it a lot easier to be polite to other people when you’re issuing an invitation.”Need to be vaccinated by the holidays?
+Here are your deadlines

 Post, also the host of the “Awesome Etiquette” podcast , said the COVID-19 pandemic has presented possibly the most unique set of challenges in recent history.